by Christopher Martin Thomas

 Music Therapy in a Russian Clinic

 Michael Gordon is a medical doctor who believes, in a very practical and empirical way, in the use of music as an integral part of his healing program.
-He leads a burns unit in the First Clinic in the Russian city of Izhevsk, and as part of his music therapy program, he invited the choir I directed, back then in 2014, from Holy Trinity Church Geneva, to present a 30-minute recital in the main reception area of his clinic, to some 60 of his patients.
+He leads the burns unit in the First Clinic in the Russian city of Izhevsk, and as part of his music therapy program, he invited the choir I directed, back then in 2014, from Holy Trinity Church Geneva, to present a 30-minute recital in the main reception area of his clinic, to some 60 of his patients.
 We were 12 singers, and the program included Tallis’s ‘O Nata Lux’, Gibbons’s ‘Short’ Magnificat and Stanford’s ‘Beati Quorum via’.
 Apparently music recitals feature as a weekly occurence in his clinic.

 Witness Statements from YouTube